Configure SQL Server Logging in NPS

 NPS formats accounting data as an XML document that it sends to the report_event stored procedure in the SQL Server database that you designate in NPS.
 For SQL Server logging to function properly, you must have a stored procedure named report_event in the SQL Server database that can receive and parse the XML documents from NPS.

-In the details pane, in SQL Server Logging Properties , click Change SQL Server Logging Properties .
-The SQL Server Logging Properties dialog box opens.
+In the details pane, in SQL Server Logging, click Configure SQL Server Logging.
+The SQL Server Logging dialog box opens.

-To configure the number of concurrent sessions allowed between the server running NPS and the SQL Server, type a number in Maximum number of concurrent sessions .
+To configure the number of concurrent sessions allowed between the server running NPS and the SQL Server database, type a number in Maximum number of concurrent sessions.

-To test the connection between NPS and SQL Server, click Test Connection .
-Click OK to close Data Link Properties .
+To test the connection between the server running NPS and the computer running SQL Server, click Test Connection.